YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-acela.md

 #### SPHundreds

-The speedometer digit to display in the hundreds position.
+The speedometer digit to display in the hundreds position. -1 to hide the digit.

 #### SPTens

-The speedometer digit to display in the tens position.
+The speedometer digit to display in the tens position. -1 to hide the digit.

 #### SPUnits

-The speedometer digit to display in the ones position.
+The speedometer digit to display in the ones position. -1 to hide the digit.

 #### PowerState